-Output connections from the MS-Series AC Power Source are made at the output breaker labeled "OUTPUT POWER".
+Output connections in the standard MS-Series AC Power Source are made at the output contactor terminals.
 Refer to figures 3.7, 3.7.1, 3.7.2 for location and orientation of terminals.

 The output terminals are compression type.
 It is very important that the connections are clean and properly tightened.
-Torque output connector set screws to 150 in/lbs.
+Torque output connector set screws to 150 in-lbs (17 N-m).